ArunPrakashG/sonic/README.md

 - You wont need to pass decoder using `withDecoder` after the first call to the same type as the decoder will be cached based on the type.
 - You can either pass relative url (path) or an absolute url to the `url` named parameter.
 - If `debugMode` is true, `LogInterceptor` will be added to the internal `Dio` instance and it will be used to log everything related to a network call in the standard output.
+- You can have multiple instances of `Sonic` as individually, they do not share resources with each other.
+But it is recommended to have a global instance of `Sonic` and use dependency injection to inject them into your business logic.
+- You can use `FormData` as body for uploading files etc. You can wrap the file with `MultipartFile` instance. these are from `Dio` library.

 ## Contributions